 - 1 1/2 lb ground beef

 - 1 1/2 tsp herbes de Provence or Italian herb blend

-- oil for frying the meatballs
+- oil for frying the meatballs optional

 - Place the mushrooms in the bowl of a food processor fitted with a metal blade.
 Pulse until finely chopped.
 You can also chop the mushrooms by hand, but this ensures a very fine chop.